Overview

 Main Programme

 A £100,000 grant for a three year cultural programme to celebrate the heritage of Buxton’s Spring Gardens was secured.
-Plans for the first year include an exhibition of portraits of the high street past and present using empty shop windows, street flags and digital displays.
-A quarter of the funding is reserved for young people’s programming with local young people sitting on a panel to advise on the activities.
-A representative from a young persons panel will also be part of the Consortium.
-The grant will also be used to commission artworks and host events during the less busy parts of the year.
-Projects will build over the three years.
+Projects for the first year included an exhibition of portraits of the high street past and present using empty shop windows, street flags and digital displays.
+A quarter of the funding was reserved for youth activities.
+A representative from a young persons panel was part of the Consortium.
+The project built over the three years, delivering creative workshops with local artists and commissioned projectionists ‘Illuminos’ to create building digital projections for four buildings across the town.
+These were performed during February 2024 half-term, culminating with an event in Spring Gardens.

 Community Engagement

-A community engagement plan has been written and approved by Historic England.
-A Steering Group will be responsible for developing the plan further and the delivery of the plan.
+A community engagement plan was written and approved by Historic England.
+A Steering Group was responsible for developing the plan further and the delivery of the plan.

-The Group met in early June to agree its terms of reference and decide its activity priorities.
-Following their meeting in October, Historic England approved the revised engagement plan.
+The Group met in early June 2021 to agree its terms of reference and decide its activity priorities.
+Following the meeting in October, Historic England approved the revised engagement plan.

 In December 2021, it was agreed that the Community Engagement Plan would be delivered by the Cultural Consortia in conjunction with the Cultural Programme and the steering group disbanded.